peteroupc/peteroupc.github.io/bernsupp.md

 As a reminder, the _Bernoulli factory problem_ is: Given a coin with unknown probability of heads of _&lambda;_, sample the probability _f_(_&lambda;_).

-The algorithms for [**general factory functions**](https://peteroupc.github.io/bernoulli.html), described in my main article on Bernoulli factory algorithms, work by building randomized lower and upper bounds for a function _f_(_&lambda;_), based on flips of the input coin.
+The algorithms for [**general factory functions**](https://peteroupc.github.io/bernoulli.html), described in my main article on Bernoulli factory algorithms, work by building randomized upper and lower bounds for a function _f_(_&lambda;_), based on flips of the input coin.
 Roughly speaking, the algorithms work as follows:

 1. Generate a uniform(0, 1) random number, _U_.
-2. Flip the input coin, then build a lower and upper bound for _f_(_&lambda;_), based on the outcomes of the flips so far.
+2. Flip the input coin, then build an upper and lower bound for _f_(_&lambda;_), based on the outcomes of the flips so far.
 3. If _U_ is less than or equal to the lower bound, return 1.
 If _U_ is greater than the upper bound, return 0.
 Otherwise, go to step 2.

-These randomized lower and upper bounds come from two sequences of polynomials: one approaches the function _f_(_&lambda;_) from above, the other from below, where _f_ is a continuous function that maps the interval (0, 1) to (0, 1).
+These randomized upper and lower bounds come from two sequences of polynomials: one approaches the function _f_(_&lambda;_) from above, the other from below, where _f_ is a continuous function that maps the interval (0, 1) to (0, 1).
 (These two sequences form a so-called _approximation scheme_ for _f_.)
 One requirement for these algorithms to work correctly is called the _consistency requirement_:

 - For each sequence, the difference between one polynomial and the previous one must have non-negative Bernstein coefficients (once the latter polynomial is elevated to the same degree as the other).